creativeprojects/resticprofile/docs/content/configuration/examples/_index.md

     one-file-system = false
     tag = [ "test", "dev" ]
     source = [ "/" ]
+    # ignore restic warnings when files cannot be read
+    no-error-on-warning = true
-    # if scheduled, will run every day at midnight
+    # run every day at midnight
     schedule = "daily"
     schedule-permission = "system"
     schedule-lock-wait = "2h"
-    # run this after a backup to share a repository between a user and root (via sudo)
-    run-after = "chown -R $SUDO_USER $HOME/.cache/restic /backup"
-    # ignore restic warnings (otherwise the backup is considered failed when restic couldn't read some files)
-    no-error-on-warning = true

   # retention policy for profile root
+  # retention is a special section that run the "forget" command
+  # before or after a backup
   [root.retention]
     before-backup = false
     after-backup = true
-    keep-last = 3
     keep-hourly = 1
     keep-daily = 1
     keep-weekly = 1
     keep-monthly = 1
-    keep-yearly = 1
     keep-within = "3h"
     keep-tag = [ "forever" ]
-    compact = false
     prune = false
-    # path can be a boolean ('true' meaning to copy source paths from 'backup')
-    # or a path or list of paths to use instead.
-Default is `true` if not specified.
-    #path = []
     # tag can be a boolean ('true' meaning to copy tag set from 'backup')
     # or a custom set of tags.
-Default is 'false', meaning that tags are NOT used.
+    # Default is 'false', meaning that tags are NOT used.
     tag = true
-    # host can be a boolean ('true' meaning current hostname) or a string to specify a different hostname
+    # host can be a boolean ('true' meaning current hostname)
+    # or a string to specify a different hostname
     host = true

 # New profile named 'src'